Beacon technology has completely revolutionized both business and marketing.

 One thing that differentiates beacons from similar technologies such as Wi-Fi, RFIDs, GPS, or NFC is the level of security they have.

-Beacons primarily broadcast outbound signals, so there tends to be far less of a security risk associated with them.
+Beacons primarily broadcast outbound signals, so they are far less of a security risk.

 They also send a unique code that can be read only by certain mobile apps.

 This code must be authenticated with user permission (AKA with your knowledge and consent), which means you have to manually accept it.